-This is a live-streaming, instructor-led online course covering the configuration and programming of Omron’s CP1, CS1, and CJ2 Series Programmable Logic Controllers (PLCs) using CX-Programmer, a component of Omron’s CX-ONE suit of automation programming utilities.
+This is a 4-day, live-streaming, instructor-led online course covering the configuration and programming of Omron’s CP1, CS1, and CJ2 Series Programmable Logic Controllers (PLCs) using CX-Programmer, a component of Omron’s CX-ONE suit of automation programming utilities.
 This course of study will employ the built in simulation tool within CX-Programmer.
 Students will be introduced to the architecture of the CJ Series Programmable Logic Controllers, the operation of CX-Programmer software, and fundamental concepts of the Ladder Logic programming language.
-Each training session will be 3.5 hours long and training will be held on three consecutive days.
+Each training session will be 3 hours long and training will be held on four consecutive days.
 A computer with CX-Programmer (CX-ONE) and an Internet connection will be required.
 Students can download a 30-day trial version of CX-ONE if they do not currently have the software installed on their own PC.

 This course is intended for Electricians, Technicians, Engineers, Maintenance Personnel, Control Engineers and individuals who need to understand PLC operation and interpretation of Ladder Diagrams.

 Basic computer skills are required.
 Microsoft Windows knowledge is helpful.

 Registrants may cancel or reschedule training sessions without penalty, if notice is given more than 10 business days prior to the first day of training.
 Cancellation or rescheduling notices given less than 10 business days prior to the first day of training, will be assessed a fee equal to 50% of the training cost.
 If no notice is given and registrant fails to attend, 100% of the training cost will be invoiced.
 Omron reserves the right to cancel a class 10 business days prior to the first day of training if the minimum registration requirement is not met.

 Upon completion of this class, the student should be able to: